 August 15th is National Check the Chip Day!
-Did you know that 1 in 3 pets will become lost at some point during their life?
-According to a study published by the AVMA, only 2% of lost cats are ever returned to their family, but the rate for microchipped cats is much higher at over 38%!
+Did you know 1 in 3 pets will become lost at some point during their life?
+According to a study published by the AVMA, only 2% of lost cats are returned to their family, but the rate for microchipped cats is much higher at over 38%!
 Does your cat have a microchip?
 If so, have you checked to see if it’s registered with the correct information?

 “What are microchips?”